brysontyrrell/tccprofile/README.md

 If you are uploading these profiles to JAMF, you may need to use the `--sign` argument to ensure the profile uploads correctly.

+### Code Signed Scripts
+This utility will check if a script has been code signed, if it has, it will default to creating a profile with the code sign requirements of the script.
+If the script is not code signed, it will default to the shell path or interpreter path as specified in the shebang line (i.e. `#!/usr/bin/python` or `#!/bin/sh`).
+This can still fail, however, if the shell or interpreter itself is not code signed.
+This would be applicable in scenarios where a new version of a shell or python, etc, has been installed on the system.
+For that reason, it's suggested that using the macOS system shells or python is best practice.
+Alternatively, code signing the shell/interpreter is possible.

 ## Camera and Microphone payloads
 Per Apple's [documentation](https://developer.apple.com/enterprise/documentation/Configuration-Profile-Reference.pdf) on the Privacy payloads, `tccprofile.py` will automatically set the `Allowed` value to `False`, even if the `--allow` flag is used.